HL7/cql/input/pages/03-developersguide.md

 #### Missing Information

 FHIRPath traversal operations are defined such that only values that are present are returned.
 In other words, it does not define a _null_ indicator to represent missing information.
 Instead, it uses the empty collection (<span class="sym">\{ }</span>) and propagates empty collections in expressions.
 In general, if the input to an operator or function is an empty collection, the result is an empty collection.
-This corresponds to the null propogation semantics of CQL, particularly with respect to the three-valued logic semantics of the logical operators.
+This corresponds to the null propagation semantics of CQL, particularly with respect to the three-valued logic semantics of the logical operators.

 #### Type Resolution